hugol-v/hugol-v.github.io/_pages/research.md

 {% include base_path %}

+> A system is deterministic only in the ways that it is explicitly prevented from being random -- Principle of maximum entropy

 I have a broad interest in various subjects within the realm of high-dimensional probability, statistics, optimization, and random matrix theory.
 I thrive on exploring new problems and generating innovative ideas.
 Below, I provide a concise overview of some tightly interconnected research areas that I have delved into.

 ## Random matrix theory